Effective April 1, 2015

 - Require all motorcycle operators and passengers to wear approved eye protection (remove windshield exemption).

-Note: Existing MGDL drivers will not be required to pay the $500 fee unless they do not test out and re-enter the MGDL program.
+Note: Existing MGDL drivers will not be required to pay the $500 fee unless their 6 Endorsement expires and they re-enter the MGDL program.

 Incidents and suspensions